RMLio/prov4itdata-web-app/docs/dapsi_round1.md

   - A detailed discussion on configuration is available at [Architecture/Configuration].
 - schema translation, how and what is the quality?
   - Best-effort query templates created by experts are currently provided.
 However the detailed customization allows for data portability in varying levels of quality, depending on the requirements of the specific use cases.
-- Are multiple configurations supported? how many?
+- Are multiple configurations supported?
+How many?
-  - We currently support Flickr, Imgur, and Google data showcasing the adaptivity to different use cases (see [Use Cases]), but the detailed configuration allows to support other use cases too.
+  - We currently support Flickr, Imgur, and Google data showcasing the adaptability to different use cases (see [Use Cases]), but the detailed configuration allows us to support other use cases too.
 - Are you satisfied with the new demo showing the whole prototype?
   - The demo is available at <https://prov4itdata.ilabt.imec.be>, the description is available at [Demonstrator].
 - Mapping process?